btcpayserver/prestashop-plugin/README.md

 5. Enter your API Key from step 4.
 6. Choose "Low" or "Medium" Speed.
 The High Speed setting is broken.

-# Usage

-The PrestaShop plugin is currently in Advanced Beta stage.
-Customers are able to choose "Pay With Bitpay" and make orders, which will be communicated to back end systems.
-BitPay IPNs are processed by the back end system and appear as messages on each order.
-Order status does not update with each new message.
-Merchants should receive emails from BitPay advising them of the current status of orders, and of course when an order is confirmed it can be viewed in your BitPay Dashboard.

-The Prestashop Plugin is under heavy development, check back frequently for updates.
-Please help us improve this plugin by reporting any additional issues, either by email, through our support ticket system, or by opening a github issue.

 # Support